Simplicial generation of Chow rings of matroids: Preliminaries

 \begin{lem} \cite[Theorem 6.7.5]{MS15}\footnote{Currently \cite[Theorem 6.7.5]{MS15} has a typo---it is missing $\operatorname{Hom}(\cdot, \ZZ)$.
 The statement here was made implicitly in \cite{FMSS95}, and follows the notation of \cite[Proposition 5.6]{AHK18}.} For $0 \leq \ell \leq d$, we have an isomorphism

 \end{lem}

 This isomorphism is an analogue of the Kronecker duality map in algebraic topology.
 We use it to define combinatorial analogues of some standard operations in algebraic topology.
-We will only need the existence of these operations, along with some specific properties that we point out, but we provide full definitions here for completeness.
+We define the \textbf{cap product} by